Norheimsund

-Norheimsund is the administrative centre of the municipality of Kvam in Vestland county, Norway.
+Norheimsund is the administrative centre of Kvam Municipality in Vestland county, Norway.
 The village is located on the northern side of the Hardangerfjord, about 80 km from the city of Bergen.
 The village of Øystese lies about 4 km to the northeast and the village of Vikøy lies about 3 km southeast of Norheimsund.
 The village of Steine is a suburb, immediately to the west of Norheimsund.

-The 3.85 km2 village (which includes the neighboring village of Øystese) has a population (2019) of 4,399 and a population density of 1143 PD/km2.
+The 1.98 km2 village has a population (2025) of and a population density of 1195 PD/km2.

 Norheimsund has a lot of tourist traffic, especially in the summers.
-The waterfall Steinsdalsfossen, as of 2006 the 6th most visited natural tourist attraction in Norway, is located in Steine, just west of Norheimsund before the entrance to the Toka Gorge.
+The waterfall Steinsdalsfossen (as of 2006 the 6th most visited natural tourist attraction in Norway) is located in Steine, just west of Norheimsund before the entrance to the Toka Gorge.

 Norheimsund is the seat of municipal government and largest commercial center in the municipality with about 50 stores.
 There is also some industry in the village with factories, wood processing plants, and food processing plants.
 The newspaper Hordaland Folkeblad is published in Norheimsund.
 Norheimsund Church is located in the village.
 The Norheimsund Upper Secondary School is also located here.
 The waterfront area in Norheimsund has been redeveloped and beautified, and has won awards for development (in 2000) and for attractiveness (in 2013).